SumanJha2000/credence-assignment-backend/README.md

 TechStack :- express,mongodb
-Assignment to showcase Create,Reacd,Update and Delete Operations and sending the data to the mongodb database.
+Assignment to showcase Create,Read,Update and Delete Operations and sending the data to the mongodb database.